Ktor 3.4.0 Help

 Mock external services

-fun testHello() = testApplication { externalServices { hosts("https://www.googleapis.com") { install(io.ktor.server.plugins.contentnegotiation.ContentNegotiation) { json() } routing { get("oauth2/v2/userinfo") { call.respond(UserInfo("1", "JetBrains", "", "", "", "")) } } } } }
+@Test fun testHello() = testApplication { externalServices { hosts("https://www.googleapis.com") { install(io.ktor.server.plugins.contentnegotiation.ContentNegotiation) { json() } routing { get("oauth2/v2/userinfo") { call.respond(UserInfo("1", "JetBrains", "", "")) } } } } }

-Step 2: (Optional) Configure a client
+Configure a client

-The testApplication provides access to an HTTP client with default configuration using the client property.
-If you need to customize the client and install additional plugins, you can use the createClient function.
-For example, to send JSON data in a test POST/PUT request, you can install the ContentNegotiation plugin:
+The testApplication {} function provides a configured HTTP client through the client property.
+To customize the client and install additional plugins, use the createClient {} function.

-@Test fun testPostCustomer() = testApplication { application { main() } val client = createClient { install(ContentNegotiation) { json() } } }
+@Test fun testPostCustomer() = testApplication { application { main() } client = createClient { install(ContentNegotiation) { json() } } }

-Step 3: Make a request
+Make a request

-@Test fun testPostCustomer() = testApplication { application { main() } val client = createClient { install(ContentNegotiation) { json() } } val response = client.post("/customer") { contentType(ContentType.Application.Json) setBody(Customer(3, "Jet", "Brains")) } }
+@Test fun testPostCustomer() = testApplication { application { main() } client = createClient { install(ContentNegotiation) { json() } } val response = client.post("/customer") { contentType(ContentType.Application.Json) setBody(Customer(3, "Jet", "Brains")) } }

-Step 4: Assert results
+Assert results

-@Test fun testPostCustomer() = testApplication { application { main() } val client = createClient { install(ContentNegotiation) { json() } } val response = client.post("/customer") { contentType(ContentType.Application.Json) setBody(Customer(3, "Jet", "Brains")) } assertEquals("Customer stored correctly", response.bodyAsText()) assertEquals(HttpStatusCode.Created, response.status) } }
+@Test fun testPostCustomer() = testApplication { application { main() } client = createClient { install(ContentNegotiation) { json() } } val response = client.post("/customer") { contentType(ContentType.Application.Json) setBody(Customer(3, "Jet", "Brains")) } assertEquals("Customer stored correctly", response.bodyAsText()) assertEquals(HttpStatusCode.Created, response.status) }

 Test POST/PUT requests